-Some users would have preferred this to display temperature in Celsius as well instead of just Fahrenheit.
-There were also a few comments about how this can take a bit of time to heat up.
-There is no cool down function as well so if you are looking for one with this feature, you might find this lacking.
+Some users would have preferred this to display temperature in °C as well instead of just °F. There were also a few comments about how this can take a bit of time to heat up.
+There is no cool-down function as well so if you are looking for one with this feature, you might find this lacking.

 2. Master Appliance HG-751B Professional Heavy Duty Heat Gun

 - Industrial quality with powerful high speed universal motor, rugged die-cast aluminum housing and attached, rubber-base back for hands-free use